 There have been smaller studies about water births that may show they decrease the rate of needing a cesarean section (3).
 However, this needs further research to be more conclusive.

-Other reported benefits of water birthing include:
+These are some other reported benefits of water birthing:

 - The warm water can be soothing.

 - The water’s buoyancy can relieve the mother of some body weight, making her more comfortable.